sudorook/bmDCA/README.md

 sudo chown -R <user> /usr/local/
 ```

 where `<user>` should be substituted with your username, e.g. `john`.
+Your
+username should be apparent form the command prompt, but if unsure, run
+`whoami`.

 Once Homebrew is installed, run:
 ```
 brew install gcc automake autoconf pkg-config armadillo
 ```

-This will install the most recent GCC (9.3.0 as of writing) along with
+This will install the most recent GCC (10.2.0 as of writing) along with
 AutoTools and pkg-config.

 __IMPORTANT:__ The default `gcc`, located in `/usr/bin/gcc` is actually aliased
 to `clang`, which is another compiler.
-While in principle this is not an issue,
+While in principle it can be used to
-this version of Clang is not compatible with the `fopenmp` compiler flag that
+compile bmDCA, this version of Clang is not compatible with the `fopenmp`
-is used to enable parallelization of the MCMC sampler.
+compiler flag that is used to enable parallelization.
 Additionally, libraries
 (see Armadillo in the next step) installed via Homebrew are not by default
 known to `pkg-config` or the linker.